dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

         informational weapon that humanity can use to keep these sadistic creeps in line for a thousand years or more.
         - pic: doctor strange, making any weapon he needs

+### Fluididty of Nietzsche's Proposed Transvaluation of All Values

 - fluidity of Nietzsche's proposed transvaluation of all values [systems] (although i need to refresh my memory here)